gjtorikian/panino-docs/README.md

 > Unlike other inline-doc parsers, [this] does not rely on the JavaScript source code at all; it only parses the comments.
 This approach, though slightly more verbose, is much better at generating consistent, reliable documentation, and avoids the headaches encountered when documenting highly dynamic languages.

 This project is forked from [ndoc](https://github.com/nodeca/ndoc), which itself is based off of [pdoc](https://github.com/tobie/pdoc).
 [This blog post](http://andrewdupont.net/2008/11/16/pdoc-inline-documentation-for-prototype/) identifies some of the advantages over other commenting-to-documentation systems.

-Differences from ndoc are listed in [the manual](http://gjtorikian.github.com/panino-docs/), where you can also find more help on usage and syntax.
+For more help, including syntax definitions, see [the manual](http://gjtorikian.github.com/panino-docs/).

 ### Who Uses It?

 * [Ace API](http://ace.ajax.org/api)
 * [NodeManual](http://www.nodemanual.org)

+# Features

+* Support for Markdown files
+* Creating a separate page for every class
+* Support for proper "`[[ ]]`"-notation linking (_e.g. `[[Class.foo]]` renders to a link wrapped in a `<code>` tag)
+* Adding "shortened" descriptions, truncating the full description into a single sentance
+* Ability to linkify everything (object types in signatures, return types, e.t.c.)
+* Allowing to specify a URL to retrieve documentation about global objects (like `Array` or `String`)
+* Support for [content references (or conrefs)](http://www.github.com/gjtorikian/markdown_conrefs).
+Conrefs are a way to write a sentance once, and refer to it in multiple locations.
+* Documentation runs through [a test suite](https://github.com/gjtorikian/functional-docs) to ensure the validity of all links and images
+* Support for arbitrary metadata on classes and members (that can be used in templates)
+* Support for arbitrary Markdown-to-HTML page conversion

+Markdown is converted using [namp](https://github.com/gjtorikian/namp).

 # Installation